Insulation Calculator

 How This Tool Works

-Enter the area you're insulating and how much area a single package of your chosen insulation covers, to get the number of packages needed.
+Pick your units, then enter the area you're insulating and how much area a single package of your chosen insulation covers, to get the number of packages needed.

 Formula & Method

 Packages needed = (area × (1 + waste%)) ÷ coverage per package (as listed on your specific insulation product).
+Enter area in feet with coverage in sq ft, or in meters with coverage in m².

 Example Calculation